Interested? ... terrific!

 Myo-Inositol /with or without D-Chiro-Inositol.

-Both have been shown to reduce A1C, fasting blood sugar levels, as well as reducing LDL levels and triglycerides.
+Both have been shown to reduce HbA1c, fasting blood sugar levels, as well as reducing LDL levels and triglycerides.
 The jury is mixed concerning HDL – some studies showed increases in HDL (which, within limits is desireable) while others showed no change.

-I might add, that my feet have never acted so well as now.
+I might add, that my feet have never felt so well as now.
 All burning is GONE.
 All cramping is GONE.
 All electric shocks and tingling is GONE.
 The numbness has receded from mid-thighs to upper-ankles with very present sensitivity in my heels – I can even feel the fabrik and seams of my socks and the backs of my shoes.
 The vice-grip around my feet have reduced by 90% left and about 50% right if I even notice it at all.
 And more importantly: I can DO stuff with other people while sitting down, standing around or walking and … not constantly be feeling my feet.
 They just work now pretty much as advertised.

 Below I have listed